Obtain your NC DL and follow same steps above to register new vehicle.

 NEW DRIVER LICENSE, TAKING A ROAD TEST, AND ADDING ON YOUR INSURANCE POLICY?

-Provide our Agency the young drivers PERMIT No. to add on your insurance policy.
+Provide our Agency the young drivers PERMIT No. to have on file.
 The permit number will become their Driver’s License number.

 Contact our Agency to request a DL123, NC DL Liability Insurance Certificate.
 (Shows insured has NC Insurance Liability coverage and is required before getting a DL).